CrocSwap/ambient-ts-app/.github/pull_request_template.md

 Please follow these items as close to as possible for your PR.
 Check off relevant items and remove as not needed.
 These will help your reviewer find similar ground for starting their review from.

+- [ ] Is this a PR meant for test purposes?
+If so, please DO NOT REVIEW.
+(Remove this when ready for review)
 - [ ] Does the code stick to our formatting and code standards?
 Does running prettier and ESLint over the code yield no warnings or errors?
 - [ ] Are we using comments correctly?
 Use /* */ for block comments for new functions.
 - [ ] Does this PR have a linked GitHub issue?